What are the other Names for this Condition? (Also known as/Synonyms)

 What are the Signs and Symptoms of Hereditary Coproporphyria?

-The various signs and symptoms of Hereditary Coproporphyria stem from coproporphyrin buildup in the body.
-The affected children begin to show symptoms in infancy, which can even be severe.
-Rarely, the carriers may show symptoms in puberty.
+The various signs and symptoms of Hereditary Coproporphyria (HCP) stem from coproporphyrin buildup in the body.
+The affected children begin to show symptoms in infancy, which can be severe.
+Rarely, HCP patients may first show symptoms in puberty.

 The various signs and symptoms of HCP may include: